Mrmayman/frostmark/examples/README.md

 # Image

-Showcases basic rendering of images.
+A more advanced version of **"Live Edit"** which also showcases basic rendering of images.

 > Note: This doesn't deal with SVG images,
 > for that, see the **Large Readme** example.